-There is Kepler 452b, an exoplanet 1400 light-years distant.
+There is Kepler 452b, an exoplanet 1400 light-years away.
 It orbits a sun-like star and is similar to Earth in temperature and size.
-SETI has looked for radio signals with no luck.
+SETI has looked for radio signals.
 SETI boss Seth Shostak is a voice of reason in this mad search.
 As for myself, I think we have wasted a lot of money, not just in space but on foreign wars that are not in our national interest.
 Throw in 60 million abortions since 1973, and America is letting itself be torn apart.
-It has become a nation of homosexuals, alcoholics & tattooed drug addicts, a nation of dog worshipers where veterans stand on street corners and beg, a nation whose chief concern is whether or not something is "racist," a nation hypnotized by rap music, horror movies & endless ball games that have made millionaires of the descendants of slaves.
+It has become a nation of homosexuals, alcoholics & tattooed drug addicts, a nation of dog worshipers where veterans stand on street corners and beg, a nation whose chief concern is whether or not someone is a "racist," a nation hypnotized by horror movies, rap music & endless ball games that have made millionaires of the descendants of slaves.

-Finally, there is Trappist-1, a red dwarf with a system of 7 planets found by the folks in Chile.
+Finally, there is Trappist-1, a red dwarf star with 7 planets found by the people in Chile.
 Problem is, life is so rare that trillions of trillions of virtually impossible coincidences must follow in sequence.
 It happened once!